 Field-hunting tip

-Look in hydrothermal veins in carbonate rocks country — that is the host setting where vrbaite typically forms.
+Look in hydrothermal veins in carbonate rocks country, the host setting where vrbaite typically forms.
 If you start seeing lorandite, realgar, orpiment in float, you are in the right ground.
 Field specimens usually show a tabular to equant crystals, massive habit, so train your eye for that shape before scanning the outcrop.